 11 Concluding Observations of the Committee on Economic, Social and Cultural Rights (2001), p.
 6, para 45.
-12 HKSAR (2003) Second Report of the HKSAR of the People's Republic of China in the light of the
+12 HKSAR (2003) Second Report of the HKSAP of the People's People's Communication of China in the Viete of the Communication of China in the Viete of China in the Viete of the Communication of China in the Viete of

-International Covenant on Economic, Social and Cultural Rights, p.
+12 HKSAR (2003) Second Report of the HKSAR of the People's Republic of China in the light of the International Covenant on Economic, Social and Cultural Rights, p.
 140.